MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 ## Defining preconditions

-A precondition constraints is declared by calling the builder function `precondition` with a value of the [`FeaturePrecondition`](https://github.com/MontanaFlossCo/Flint/blob/master/FlintCore/Constraints/FeaturePrecondition.swift) enum type.

 At the time of writing there are three kinds of precondition supported:

-* `.purchase(requirement: PurchaseRequirement)` — The feature requires one or more purchases before it is available.
+* `purchase(requirement: PurchaseRequirement)` — The feature requires one or more purchases before it is available.
-* `.runtimeEnabled` — Whenever a request is made to use the feature, the value of `YourFeature.isEanbled` will be checked.
+* `runtimeEnabled` — Whenever a request is made to use the feature, the value of `YourFeature.isEanbled` will be checked.
-* `.userToggled(defaultValue: Bool)` — The Feature will check the user's current settings to see if this feature is enabled.
+* `userToggled(defaultValue: Bool)` — The Feature will check the user's current settings to see if this feature is enabled.

 So if we wanted to have a somewhat contrived conditional feature that required a purchase but also had to be enabled by the user, say a level editor mode in a game, and the user could only access the level editor they paid for once they had completed in-game "training", you would set it up like this: